awsdocs/aws-proton-user-guide/doc_source/ag-create-env.md

 1. Identify the AWS account IDs for the management and environment account, and copy them for later use\.

 1. In the environment account, create an AWS Proton service role with minimum permissions for the environment to create\.
-For more information, see [AWS Proton service role](security_iam_service-role-policy-examples.md#proton-svc-role)\.
+For more information, see [AWS Proton service role for provisioning using AWS CloudFormation](security_iam_service-role-policy-examples.md#proton-svc-role)\.

 ------
 #### [ AWS Management Console ]